jdrumgoole/pymongo-transactions/README.md

 We can see that the payments window lags the seats window as the watchers only update when the insert is complete.
 Thus seats sold cannot be easily reconciled with corresponding payments.
 If after the third seat has been booked we CTRL-C the program we can see that the program exits before writing the payment.
-This is reflected in the change-stream for payments collection which only shows payments for seat 1A and 2A versus seat allocations for 1A, 2A and 3A.
+This is reflected in the Change Stream for the payments collection which only shows payments for seat 1A and 2A versus seat allocations for 1A, 2A and 3A.

-If we want payments and seats to be instantly reconcliable and consistent we must execute the inserts inside a transaction.
+If we want payments and seats to be instantly reconcilable and consistent we must execute the inserts inside a transaction.

 ### What happens when you run with Transactions?